 Responsibilities: Major Works, Reserves, and Insurance

 Under both leasehold and share of freehold, the building must be maintained, insured, and compliant with fire and safety law.
-With leasehold vs share of freehold, the main shift is who makes the decisions.
-In a shared freehold, the directors of the freehold company (usually residents) approve budgets, appoint contractors, and set service charges.
-That can mean more transparency and alignment with residents' priorities, or it can mean deadlock if there's no clear process or professional support.
+With share of freehold, the directors of the freehold company — usually residents — approve budgets, appoint contractors, and set service charges.

 Reserve funds are just as important in a shared freehold as in a leasehold block.
 Skipping contributions to save money now can lead to emergency levies or loan interest later.
-So when comparing shared freehold vs leasehold, look at whether the block has a realistic long-term maintenance plan, not just who holds the freehold.
+Look at whether the block has a realistic long-term maintenance plan, not just who holds the freehold.

 Governance: Companies, Directors, and AGMs